-- demand for semiconductors and electronic components; - · innovation in semiconductor and electronic component technology; and - changes in semiconductor and electronic component manufacturing processes.
+- demand for semiconductors and electronic components; - innovation in semiconductor and electronic component technology; and - changes in semiconductor and electronic component manufacturing processes.

-During the first half of fiscal 2004, conditions affecting Advantest's semiconductor and component test system segment have been generally favorable due to an increase in capital expenditures in the semiconductor manufacturing industry, as stimulated by the substantial sales of digital consumer products including digital cameras and DVD recorders, decreased volatility of DRAM semiconductor prices, and improved demand for personal computers.
-However, with inventory adjustment in the semiconductor manufacturing industry commencing in the second half of fiscal 2004, the demand for semiconductor and component test systems became sluggish.
-For a detailed discussion of these factors and their effect on demand for semiconductor and component test systems, see "Information on the Company-Business Overview-Industry Overview".
+During fiscal 2005, conditions affecting Advantest's semiconductor and component test system segment were generally favorable due to an increase in capital expenditures in the semiconductor manufacturing industry and as stimulated by the substantial sales of digital consumer products, including flat-panel TVs and portable music players, and improved demand for personal computers (especially notebooks).
+The trend towards a weaker yen against the U.S. dollar at the beginning of fiscal 2005 also had a positive impact on this segment.
+For a detailed discussion of these factors, see "Information on the Company-Business Overview-Industry Overview".